akerraps/hyprconfig/readme.md

 ## Features

-- **Tokyo Night Theme Integration** — consistent appearance across terminal, Neovim, and UI components.
+- **Tokyo Night Theme Integration** — consistent Tokyo Night palette applied to terminal, Neovim, and UI components.
-- **Hyprpanel** — custom setup with a transparent, blurred background and minimal widgets.
+- **Hyprpanel (Nord-based)** — customized Nord theme adjusted to visually match the Tokyo Night environment, featuring minimal widgets.
-- **Kitty Terminal** — GPU-accelerated terminal configured with the Tokyo Night theme and custom keybindings.
+- **Kitty Terminal** — GPU-accelerated terminal using the Tokyo Night color scheme.
-- **Rofi** — minimal application launcher for quick and efficient workflows, with clipboad integration.
+- **Rofi** — minimal application launcher with transparency and dark theme matching the rest of the setup.
 - **Zsh with Oh My Zsh** — enhanced shell environment with autosuggestions and custom prompt.
 - **Neovim** — customized editor using vim-plug, currently a work in progress.
 - **SDDM + GRUB** — both themed for a clean, cohesive system experience.